Gasteig

-The Gasteig is a currently closed cultural center in Munich, opened in 1985, which hosts the Munich Philharmonic Orchestra.
+The Gasteig /de/ is a currently closed cultural center in Munich, opened in 1985, which hosts the Munich Philharmonic Orchestra.
 The Richard Strauss Conservatory, the Volkshochschule, and the municipal library are all located in the Gasteig.
 Most of the events of the Filmfest München, and many of the events of the Munich Biennale take place here.

 As of 2025, the Gasteig is closed and planned to undergo major renovation and reconstruction until at least 2035.
 A provisional venue for many of its functions is Gasteig HP8.

 History

 The estate behind the Gasteig was until its demolition in 1979 the location of the Bürgerbräukeller, stage for the 1923 Beer Hall Putsch and the 1939 Hitler assassination attempt by Georg Elser.
 A memorial plaque for Elser is located outside the GEMA building.
 An illuminated information board in the passage next to the Glashalle describes the historical context for the memorial plaque.

+The name is from Bavarian gache Steig, 'steep path,' that ran from the river to this area.